General information about living in Chiang Mai

 Do’s and Don’ts in Thailand

-Thais are generally very polite, helpful people who almost always aim to please.
+Thai people are generally very polite and helpful, who almost always aim to please.
 They respect restraint and dislike direct confrontation, so:

 - Take it easy, don’t get flustered; not easy when sorting everything out in a new city.